nemanjan00/got-verbose/README.md

 This is based off `got@^11.8.2`.

-I added some features that I felt were missing:
+I added some features that I felt were missing (a bit opinionated):

  - In error message, you actually have details about request that was sent `Error ... while sending POST request to https://www.google.com/123`